sh1v-max/Certificates-dot-dev/_Questions/README.md

-Instructions for each chapter have been provided in the `README.md` file.
+- Instructions for all Problems have been provided in the corresponding chapter's `README.md` file.

 # Resources: